RESEARCH STARTER

 - Summary: As California’s largest desert, the Mojave is a scenic and biologically diverse ecoregion, threatened by urbanization.

 The Mojave Desert landscape offers many dramatic geologic features, including peaks, dry washes, salt pans, cliffs, canyons, sand dunes, and alluvial fans.
 It is richly diverse in plant and animal species that have adapted to its extreme climate.
-The continued development of cities in southern California and Nevada in the twentieth and twenty-first centuries has had a significant effect on the ecology of the region.
-As a result, the US Bureau of Land Management, National Park Service, and other public agencies have moved to protect its biological diversity and to ensure sustainability of this uniquely scenic region.
+The continued development of cities in Southern California and Nevada in the twentieth and twenty-first centuries has had a significant effect on the ecology of the region.
+As a result, the US Bureau of Land Management, the National Park Service, and other public agencies have moved to protect its biological diversity and ensure the sustainability of this uniquely scenic region.

 Transitional Desert

 The natural boundaries that define the wedge-shaped Mojave Desert can easily be identified in satellite photographs and on topographical maps.
-The Mojave is considered to be a transitional desert, lying between the cooler Great Basin Desert to the north and the hot Sonoran Desert to the south.
+The Mojave is a transitional desert, lying between the cooler Great Basin Desert to the north and the hot Sonoran Desert to the south.
 To the east, the Mojave Desert stretches across four states: California, Nevada, Arizona, and Utah.
 On the west, it is bordered by the intersection of two major fault systems: the Garlock at the northern edge of the San Gabriel Mountains, and the San Andreas at the southern boundary of the Sierra Nevada range.

-Known for its distinctive typography, the Mojave is part of a geologic area known as Basin and Range Province, caused by an expansion of the Earth’s crust 5 million to 23 million years ago.
+Known for its distinctive topography, the Mojave is part of a geologic area known as Basin and Range Province, caused by an expansion of the Earth’s crust 5 million to 23 million years ago.
 The result was a series of parallel mountain ranges punctuated by broad, flat valleys.
 At the point where the mountains and valleys meet, alluvial fans spread like giant feet onto the floor of the desert.
-Phreatophyte plants (those with deep roots constantly in touch with water) such as the creosote bush often grow here, extending their roots to water 50 feet (15 meters) or more below the surface.
+Phreatophyte plants (those with deep roots constantly in touch with water), such as the creosote bush, often grow here, extending their roots to water 50 feet (15 meters) or more below the surface.

 Climate

 Though its elevation generally ranges from 2,000 to 5,000 feet (610 to 1,524 meters), the Mojave Desert is guarded by the towering Telescope Peak in the Panamint Range, which features one of the steepest vertical ascents of any mountain in the contiguous United States.
 The peak rises 11,331 feet (3,454 meters) above the lowest point in North America, Badwater Basin in Death Valley, at 282 feet (86 meters) below sea level.
-Death Valley broke the record for the highest temperature ever recorded in the Western Hemisphere when Furnace Creek reported 134 degrees F (57 degrees C) on July 10, 1913.
+Death Valley broke the record for the highest temperature ever recorded when Furnace Creek reported 134 degrees F (57 degrees C) on July 10, 1913.

 In August 2020, what later became known as the Dome Fire burned more than 43,000 acres of Joshua Tree woodland near the Cima Dome in the eastern Mojave Desert.
 Following the fire, the National Park Service reported that an estimated 1.3 million Joshua trees were damaged or lost in the Dome Fire.
 Then, in July 2023, the York Fire, a wildfire that began on private land in the New York Mountains within the Mojave National Preserve in San Bernardino County, California, grew to more than 90,000 acres spread across both California and Nevada.